scripting/githubpub/docs/templates.md

 The net-effect is that you can use the default template by doing nothing, or can customize or replace it by editing files in your repo.

+### View template command in English Editor

+If you use the English Editor to access your repository, you can find out definitively which template GHP is using with the View template in GitHub command in the Main menu.
+If goes through the exact same process that GHP goes through when rendering a page on your site.

 ### Macros

 Macros are contained within [% and %].